antor44/livestream_video/README.md

 .xterm*saveLines: 10000
 .xterm*locale: true
 ```
 In this example, the settings modify the background color to black, the foreground color to yellow, the font size to 10x20, the terminal's geometry to 80x10, and the number of lines to save to 10,000.
-After saving these changes in the ".Xresources" file, you need to relaunch XQuartz for the new settings to take effect.
+After saving these changes in the `.Xresources` file, you need to relaunch XQuartz for the new settings to take effect.
 Once you launch an xterm terminal, you will see the desired customization of the transcription text.

-The final option '.xterm*locale: true' will enable the same language settings in xterm as those in your macOS's default terminal.
+The final option `.xterm*locale: true` will enable the same language settings in xterm as those in your macOS's default terminal.
 Although you may need to make changes and/or install additional components to display characters in other languages.

-**Q: How can I copy the transcribed text on macOS after xterm has been closed?**
+### **Q: How can I copy the transcribed text on macOS after xterm has been closed?**

-The xterm window closes when the bash script stops.
+**A:** The xterm window closes when the bash script stops.
 The behavior of this terminal differs in playlist4whisper due to macOS's distinct handling of closed windows.
-However, you can still find text files containing all the transcriptions and translations in your /tmp directory.
+However, you can still find text files containing all the transcriptions and translations in your `/tmp` directory.
 Recent versions of playlist4whisper now allow you to easily save these files by clicking the 'Save Texts' button.
-Please note that the operating system clears the /tmp directory upon computer boot.
+Please note that the operating system clears the `/tmp` directory upon computer boot.

-**Q: How can I synchronize the video and the transcription?**
+### **Q: How can I synchronize the video and the transcription?**

-A: Without the Timeshift option, you can manually synchronize the video and transcription to your desired timing by using the pause and forward/backward buttons of the video player.
+**A:** Without the Timeshift option, you can manually synchronize the video and transcription to your desired timing by using the pause and forward/backward buttons of the video player.
 When Timeshift is activated, the transcription is synchronized with the sync option, which is an automatic but fixed synchronization that cannot be changed during play.

-**Q: Why does the video and transcription get desynchronized?**
+### **Q: Why does the video and transcription get desynchronized?**

-A: There could be several potential causes.
+**A:** There could be several potential causes.
 Online video streams may not always provide reliable video synchronization or timestamps.
 Some versions of the programs used by playlist4whisper, like VLC player or ffmpeg, may not accurately address the timestamps of the video being played.
 Additionally, video and transcription applications work independently, each with its own stream of video or audio.
 Over time, desynchronization can fluctuate, and choosing a model that is too large for the processor's capabilities can also impact synchronization.
 The timeshift feature alongside with an automatic video/transcription synchronization option may help address the issue, although this may lead to some issues with phrases at the beginning of each segmented video chunk.

-**Q: Why does the beginning and end of the transcription often get lost?
+### **Q: Why does the beginning and end of the transcription often get lost?
 Is this an AI issue?**

-A: This issue often occurs because standard audio segmentation can cut words in half.
+**A:** This issue often occurs because standard audio segmentation can cut words in half.
 To mitigate this **in part**, version 5.10 introduces a **Voice Activity Detection (VAD)** option (`--vad`), based on the powerful Silero model.
 This feature attempts to cut the audio during moments of silence near the chunk boundary.
 However, it is not a perfect solution; word truncations can still happen due to inaccurate timestamps from `ffmpeg`, the inherent nature of how Whisper processes audio, and other stream-related problems.

 We are continuously working on advanced audio processing methods.
-Alternative solutions include the [Audio Transcription Chrome extension](https://github.com/antor44/Audio-Transcription) based on WhisperLive (which re-transcribes recent audio for better context) or potential future implementations of sliding window algorithms.
+Alternative solutions include the[Audio Transcription Chrome extension](https://github.com/antor44/Audio-Transcription) based on WhisperLive (which re-transcribes recent audio for better context) or potential future implementations of sliding window algorithms.
 However, the current VAD implementation provides an excellent balance of performance and accuracy without the complexity of re-transcribing audio.

 It's worth noting that while playlist4whisper and livestream_video.sh currently process audio in isolated chunks —which can lead to word truncation and loss of broader sentence context— this approach also inherently minimizes the impact of hallucinations and other errors common to all Whisper AI model versions and model sizes.
 Any such errors are typically confined to a single audio/video fragment and occur infrequently, rather than propagating extensively throughout the transcription.
 The proposed additions to correct these word truncation issues are essentially classic coding workarounds, akin to applying a patch to address these noticeable flaws in OpenAI's Whisper model.
 Despite this development effort, guaranteed results are not assured.
 Furthermore, it's highly probable that OpenAI will implement similar or more sophisticated solutions directly within future Whisper model versions, or any other company in another transcription AI; it's almost inevitable they will address such evident and undesirable known errors sooner rather than later.
 Keep in mind that a very efficient and low power consumption, multilingual transcription AI is more than necessary for a lot of electronic devices and for all robots.
 This is the most fundamental part of the software to translate voice commands to robot's actions.
 Consequently, despite the significant programming work, and probably more inefficiently, to try and mitigate these issues externally, it might ultimately be time spent on a temporary fix.